 Should You Dress Up Your Cat?

 To sum this up, we believe it is possible to enjoy dressing up your cat and taking pictures.
-It can be something which enhances the human-feline bond and as long as it’s not stressful for the cat, it can be a great way to get some funny pictures to share with friends, family and of course, members of TheCatSite!
+It can be something that enhances the human-feline bond and as long as it's not stressful for the cat, it can be a great way to get some funny pictures to share with friends, family, and of course, members of TheCatSite!

 With that out of the way, we now ask again -